 Students who do French for GCSE should enjoy the subject and be motivated to work hard, both in class and at home in order to develop their French skills.
 Enthusiastic participation during lessons is important especially in the oral context.
-Assimilation of vocabulary and tenses is an essential aspect of language acquisition and learning homework is as important as written homework.
-Constant revision of grammar and vocabulary is recommended in order to be able to apply one's knowledge spontaneously.
+Learning of vocabulary and tenses is an essential aspect of language acquisition and learning homework is as important as written homework.
+Constant revision of grammar and vocabulary is recommended in order to be able to apply knowledge.